GLOSSARY OF TERMS

-Combining several different sound recordings, such as voice, music, and sound effects, to produce a single, final soundtrack called a mix track.
+Combining several different sound recordings, such as voice, music and sound effects, to produce a single, final sound track called a mix track.

-The video broadcast standard for U.S.A.
+The video broadcast standard for the United States.

 Where all the final elements for the spot are assembled.
 These elements generally include the final audio mix, the final color-corrected video takes, and any graphic elements or special effects that have been generated.
-Final touches, such as titling, are added during this on-line process.
+Final touches, such as titling, are added during this online process.

-Scenes photographed and processed but not used in the finished picture.
+Scenes photographed and processed, but not used in the finished picture.